NERSC-8 System: Cori

 - Lustre filesystem with > 700 GB/sec I/O bandwidth and 28 PB of disk capacity

-- Burst Buffer, a layer of NVRAM between memory and disk intended to accelerate certain I/O operations
+- System will include a 'burst buffer',a layer of NVRAM between memory and disk intended to accelerate certain I/O operations.
+The Burst Buffer will have >1.5PB of capacity provide >1.5TB/sec I/O bandwidth

 Installation will be mid-2016 in the new CRT building in Berkeley.